gxntur/songsort/README.md

 # songsort
 Computer Science 220 Assignment 3.
-Will be made public once assignment has been marked and returned.2
+Will be made public once assignment has been marked and returned.
+Implementation of mergesort.